mikecinnamon/MLearning/[ML-05] Logistic regression.md

 * The **predicted class** is the one with higher probability.

 This is the **default prediction** method.
 When this approach is used, the class probabilities may be hidden, so the model is presented as if it were making the predictions directly.

-In some applications, the class probabilities are used in a different way.
-Departure from the default is not rare when the data present **class imbalance**, which will be specifically discussed in lecture ML-09.
+But departure from the default is not rare in many real-world applications.

+An important case is **class imbalance**.
+This occurs when the proportion of training units in one class is significantly different from the proportion of training units in the other classes.
+We will see this in example ML-06 in a casual way, discussing it more specifically in lecture ML-09 and example ML-10.

+Another important case is that of certain **large language models** like those of the GPT family.
+These models generate text as the response to a **prompt**.
+Under the hood, what they do is extract words in an iterative way, predicting every new word based on the prompt and the previous words.
+The prediction is based on class probabilities, but the model does not extract always the word with the highest probability.
+Instead, the extraction is at random, based on the class probabilities.
+Example: if that maximum probability is 0.6, the corresponding word will be chosen 60% of the time.
+Of course, you don't notice this unless you submit repeatedly the same prompt.

 ## Binary classification